XIAM

 XA.EXE

-At the moment XA only deals with output produced with the ints 3 option, the rigid rotor lines are disregarded, and the intensity is taken from the total column.
-The internal rotation labels Sn Vm Bk are placed as n,m,k into the last three quantum numbers of the lower state.
+XA deals best with output produced with the ints=2 option, in which case the rigid rotor lines are disregarded, and the intensity is taken from the total column.

 ERHAM